-Our goal is to provide homeowners in Somerville and the surrounding area with high quality chimney repairs for prices they can afford.
+Our goal is to provide homeowners in Wellesley and the surrounding area with high quality chimney repairs for prices they can afford.
 Our rates are highly competitive, and we are constantly working to improve on our already excellent customer care.

 By trusting the professionals at Minutolo Construction Corp to take care of any repairs, your chimney can continue to work as it should well into the future.

 The first step in getting your chimney back in shape is being able to detect when there is a problem.
 Here are a few things to look out for:

 If the mortar that joins the bricks together—or the bricks themselves—is starting to crumble, it's time to give us a call.
 Brick has a long lifespan, but still needs some repairs now and then.